GenogramAI

 Complete Symbol Reference

-The complete reference guide to genogram symbols.
-Learn what every symbol means and how to read any genogram like a professional.
+The complete genogram key and legend for reading any genogram.
+Learn what every symbol means and decode family diagrams like a professional.

 A genogram key (or genogram legend) is the decoder ring for understanding genogram diagrams.
 It explains what each symbol, line style, and marking means, ensuring anyone can accurately interpret the family information displayed.